 - Getwid provides out-of-the-box integration with more third-party services (Google Maps, Instagram, Mailchimp) and integrates external asset libraries (Google fonts, Font Awesome) while Atomic Blocks so far supports Mailchimp only.

-- Getwid is the full-scale toolset for developers who build client websites as well as for non-tech WP users; using the Atomic Blocks plugin alone you’ll have a rather limited block and sometimes styling options.
+- Getwid is the full-scale toolset for developers who build client websites as well as for non-tech WP users; using the Atomic Blocks plugin alone you’ll have rather limited block and sometimes styling options.

 If you need a one-stop Gutenberg addon for building a site from A to Z, Getwid is a 100% suitable solution.
 Atomic Blocks is most likely following the “less is more” idea, focusing on dedicated blocks that will unlikely be available among the Common Gutenberg blocks any time soon.